Aidunlin/MeanScout/README.md

 Each metric must have a `name` and a `type` (`toggle`, `number`, `select`, `text`, or `rating`).
 Use short/concise names for metrics.

-The `newline` value moves the metric in question to a new line, as every metric will be placed next to the last metric.
-Setting `newline` with a string will add a group label above the metric, and all metrics after will appear to be 'grouped' together (until the next metric with a `newline` string).
+Setting `group` to a truthy value moves the metric in question to a new line, as every metric will be placed next to the last metric.
+Setting `group` with a string will add a group label before the current metric, and all metrics after will appear to be 'grouped' together (until the next metric with a `group` string).

 - A `toggle` metric will have a toggleable button.
 Value is a boolean.
 - A `number` metric will have an incremental and decremental button.
 Including a `max` value will change the maximum value for the metric in question (default 100).
 Value is a number.